alextsigonias/starter-academic/content/publication/apportionment/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: Working paper
+publication: In preparation for submission
-publication_short: Working paper
+publication_short: In preparation for submission

 abstract: